emmercm/www/src/blog/skippable-github-status-checks-aren-t-really-required.md

     # Always run this job!
     if: always()
     needs:
+      # Require every other job in this workflow
       - eslint
       - test
     runs-on: ubuntu-latest
     steps:
-      # Use the GitHub Action rather than our dummy Bash
+      # Use the GitHub Action rather than our dummy step
       - uses: re-actors/alls-green@release/v1
         with:
           jobs: ${{ toJSON(needs) }}